-The candidates would be required to write a Dissertation on an allotted topic under the supervision of a Faculty Member who would act as the Supervisor.
+The candidates would be required to go for a field visit on any site or institution of defence, strategic and security relevance under the supervision of a Faculty Member who would act as the Supervisor.

-The topic would be decided by candidates in consultation with respective Supervisors within a board framework of the research methodology, discipline with particular reference to national Security, International Relations, Area Studies and International Security
+The detailed report of which has to submitted by the candidates in consultation with respective Supervisors and a presentation of the same will be done by the candidate in presence of Head of the department, all the faculty members of the department, research scholars and all other students of the department within a broad framework of the discipline with particular reference to national Security, International Relations, Area Studies and International Security.